bebrws/x86LinuxUserModeEmu/README.md

 I thought this lead to very readable opcodes.

 And I showed above how easy it is to read a few bytes from eip to grab an immediate already.

+I added the memcpy in there because I was getting errors about alignment.
+This meant that the modrm addresses were resulting in pointers whose addresses were not 4 byte aligned (divisible evenly by 4) for uint32_t's for example.
+However, now that I think about it, that may and most likely was a bug so hopefuly I can remove that ugly code and get it back to:

+    [self readByteIncIP:&modRMByte];
+    mrm = [self decodeModRMByte:modRMByte];
+    regPtr = [self getRegPointer:mrm.reg opSize:32];
+    if (mrm.type == modrm_register) {
+        rmWritePtr = rmReadPtr = [self getRegPointer:mrm.base opSize:32];
+        rmReadValue = *(uint32_t *)rmReadPtr;
+    } else {
+        addr = [self getModRMAddress:mrm opSize:32];
+        if (!(rmReadPtr = [self.task.mem getPointer:addr type:MEM_READ])) {
+            return 13;
+        }
+        rmReadValue = *(uint32_t *)rmReadPtr;
+        rmWritePtr = [self.task.mem getPointer:addr type:MEM_WRITE];
+    }

+    regPtr = [self getRegPointer:mrm.reg opSize:8];

+or just remove the rmReadValue altogether which I had originally and always use *(uint32_t *)rmReadPtr in place.
+This is probably correct and I am now pretty sure a previous operation had just resulted in an address being off by a few bytes resulting in this mis alignment and leading to the need for memcpy.

 ## What's going on with it now?